Pharmacist and Intern Pharmacist Vaccinators

 Can you access the adrenaline and emergency equipment quickly?
 Are you left or right-handed?
 The syringe and needle are placed in the sharps bin immediately after removing from the client's arm.
 Can you reach it?
 You may need to reposition chairs etc. to provide for your comfort and the client’s safety.

 Do you require/have computer access in the room?
-Are patient leaflets and any forms required, hand sanitiser, swabs, plasters etc. accessible?
+Are patient leaflets and required forms, hand sanitiser, swabs, plasters etc accessible?
 This video discusses setting up your work area.

 Administering vaccines